bioinformatics-centre/BayesTyper/README.md

 The BayesTyper was used to integrate mapping- and assembly-based calls in the [GenomeDenmark project](http://www.nature.com/nature/journal/vaop/ncurrent/full/nature23264.html).
 A manuscript describing the method is currently in revision.

+The BayesTyper is being developed by Jonas Sibbesen, Lasse Maretty and Anders Krogh at the Section for Computational and RNA Biology, Department of Biology, University of Copenhagen.

 ## Use cases ##

 ### Variant integration ###